SEN/ASN Support

 Primary 5, working memory difficulties

-A child who appears to understand concepts during the lesson but can’t retain them independently.
+A child who appears to understand concepts during the lesson but cannot retain them independently.
 In Big Maths resources, the “Remember To” prompts remain visible throughout.
 Steps are small enough to be revisited without feeling like going backwards.
-An ever strengthening foundation of number facts is established through Learn Its which then underpins calculation where the Repeat → Revisit structure systematically moves facts from effort to automaticity.
+An ever strengthening foundation of number facts is established through Learn Its which then underpins calculation where the Repeat and Revisit structure systematically moves facts from effort to automaticity.
 As we transfer more facts to long-term memory, the working memory load is eased.

 Year 6, working significantly below ARE